 Mary was the first woman from the state of Indiana to be inducted as a Fellow in the American College of Trial Lawyers.
 She served as Chair of the Supreme Court Committee on Rules of Practice and Procedure, and recently served two five-year terms by appointment of the Chief Justice.
 She was appointed to the Indiana Supreme Court Committee on Character and Fitness for the State Board of Law Examiners.
 Mary testified before the Federal Rules Advisory Committee on the proposed changes to the federal rules relating to discovery in 2014.
 She is a member of American College of Trial Lawyers (appointed to the Complex Litigation Committee in 2015), Defense Research Institute, Defense Trial Counsel of Indiana, International Association of Defense Counsel, Lawyers for Civil Justice, United States Supreme Court Historical Society, and a past member of Defense Research Institute Drug and Device Steering Committee and National Center for State Courts.

-Mary was selected for inclusion in the The Best Lawyers in America, in 2007-2016 and the 2016 Indiana Super Lawyers.
+Mary was selected for inclusion in The Best Lawyers® in America from 2007-2017 and in Indiana Super Lawyers from 2004-2016.
 She was selected as one of the Top 25 Female Attorneys in the state of Indiana, and a Super Lawyer by Law & Politics in 2004-2009.
 She was a member of the faculty of the 1997 IADC Trial Academy, and has been on the faculty of a National Institute for Trial Advocacy seminar.
 Mary was featured in the Indiana Lawyer's Leaders in Litigation in 2015.

 Mary is on the Board of Directors for the Indianapolis Ballet Conservatory.
 She is on the Board of Visitors of Indiana University Maurer School of Law at Bloomington, and a member of the Indiana and Indianapolis Bar Associations.
 Mary was honored to participate as a member of the 1998-1999 class of the Richard G. Lugar Excellence in Public Services Series, a state leadership series for women.